 When light from a star enters Earth’s atmosphere, three optical effects occur.
 First, the light undergoes dispersion, the separation of spectral colors.
 As you probably know, normal “white” light is a mixture of all colors.
 These colors travel at identical speeds in the vacuum of space.
 But each color has a slightly different speed in air, which is what separates them.
 A similar thing happens when light passes through a prism, or a water droplet (as in a rainbow).

 Second, the light changes direction.
 It’s another optical effect called refraction, and it’s closely related to dispersion.
 Violet-blue changes the most, red the least.
 This occurs at the instant light passes from the vacuum of space into our atmosphere, where its speed is reduced by about 0.03%.

 Third, on their way to your eyes, the different colored light rays are subjected to atmospheric turbulence.
 This causes them to change direction many more times.
 Sometimes the rays hit your eyes, sometimes they miss.
 It’s a dynamic effect that you observe as twinkling.
 The graphic above exaggerates the effect.
-What it looks like to the eye is shown below.
+What it looks like through a scope is shown below.